GabDewraj/dad-jokes/README.md

 - Query Params:

-        limit: string *number of results to receive.
+        limit: number of results to receive.

-        offset: string *number of entries you want to skip.
+        offset: number of entries you want to skip.

 - Response Body data type: ``application/json``